MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/understanding-party-chat.md

 keywords: playfab, multiplayer, networking
 ---

-# Understanding How PlayFab Party Chat Works
+# Understanding how PlayFab Party chat works

 > [!IMPORTANT]
 > This feature is currently in **Private Preview**.